 The ametrine gemstone is a type of quartz stone that exhibits new color due to the presence of traces of amethyst and citrine in the stone.
 Since amethyst displays purple color and citrine (yellow color).

-Origin of ametrine gemstone: The yellow and purple color gemstone ametrine is a rare gemstone that is found in limited numbers.
+Origin of ametrine stone: The yellow and purple color gemstone ametrine is a rare gemstone that is in limited numbers.

-The precious gemstone is mined from the Anahi Mine, which is located in the southeastern district of Bolivia.
+The precious gemstone comes from the Anahi Mine, which is located in the southeastern district of Bolivia.
 It is the oldest and rarest mine that contains this precious gemstone.

-In anahi mile, most of the mining activities are performed inside the mine, not on the surface.
+In anahi mile, most of the mining activities are perform inside the mine, not on the surface.

 History of Ametrine Gemstone: